Gold 1 Kilo Bar, 32.15 oz, .9999 Pure (Brand our Choice)

 Money Metals is proud to offer Kilo bars from LBMA-approved refiners around the world.
 The actual bar(s) shipped will be our choice and will vary based on availability at the time your payment clears.

-There are a number of gold bar manufacturers, and the "brand" is largely irrelevent in terms of value, provide the manufacturer is LBMA approved.
+There are a number of gold bar manufacturers, and the "brand" is largely irrelevent in terms of value, provided the manufacturer is LBMA approved.

 The Swiss refiners, PAMP Suisse, Valcambi, and Credit Suisse, are premier names.
 Other producers include Asahi (formerly Johnson-Matthey) and Metalor.
 The Royal Canadian Mint is one of the sovereign (national) mints producing bars this size.
 Australia’s Perth Mint is another sovereign mint and rounds out the list of refiners whose bars are most widely traded.